ember-cli-deploy/ember-cli-deploy/README.md

 ### Asset-Adapters

 `asset-adapters` take care of publishing your project assets.
 In the default use case (Luke Melia's lightning approach) your assets will be published to a static asset server like AWS S3.
 If you want to use some other static asset server service or you want to do something entirely different you can write your own `asset-adapter`.
-Asset-Adapters have to implement the following method for ember-deploy to know what to do:
+Asset-Adapters have to implement the following method for ember-cli-deploy to know what to do:

 ####`upload`